 Have a Port wine tasting

 There are numerous Port wine cellars in Porto you can visit.
-You’ll find them at the other side of the river in Gaia district.
-You can choose your favorite brand or an unknown brand and join their tour.
+You’ll find them on the other side of the river in Gaia district.
+You can choose your favorite brand, like Pocas or Calem, or an unknown brand and join their tour.
 You’ll learn about the brand and the wines and Ports they make.
 We did a Port Tasting and Tour and learned so much!
 It is amazing how much dedication and knowledge goes into making these wines and ports.
 You can just show up and book at the door or book in advance to be certain of your spot.

 Can’t decide which cellar to visit?
 Join a Port Wine Tour and visit 2 different ones!
 See for prices and availability here.

 It doesn’t get more Portuguese than with Fado.
 The melodramatic folk music of Portugal can be best experienced in Portugal.
 Get a taste of Fado music while you sip your port wine.